Child specialist at Yashoda Hospital, Ghaziabad

 Newborn babies who need the aid and support of intensive medical care are often put in a special isolated area which is called the neonatal intensive care unit.
 To provide special care for the tiniest of patients, we have advanced NICU technology and trained healthcare professionals who are experts in managing sick children

-Sometimes, the NICU is also used for those patients who are not sick but need specialised nursing care.
-We have specialised neonatologists, Neonatal Nurses, and Allied Health Specialists that will provide medical care for the small children in the NICU.
+Sometimes, the NICU is also used for those patients who are not sick but need specialized nursing care.
+We have specialized neonatologists, Neonatal Nurses, and Allied Health Specialists that will provide medical care for the small children in the NICU.

 We understand that giving birth to a baby can be overwhelming.
 Our doctors will counsel you about some of the procedures that may be needed for the care of your baby.

 Services provided at the Neonatal Surgery and Neonatal Intensive Care Unit